Easy Apple Fritters

-The recipe for Apple Fritters is very easy and straight forward, but since we are working with batter here, you have to follow the measurements exactly.
-You will need:
+The recipe for Apple Fritters is very easy and straight forward, but since we are working with batter here, you have to follow the measurements exactly!

-- Apples – you can use your favorite apples in this recipe.
-I prefer Granny Smith apples, because of their slight tartness and it goes very well with the overall sweetness of the fritters.
-I also like that they hold they texture better and don’t get mushy after being fried.
+APPLES You can use your favorite apples in this recipe.
+I prefer Granny Smith apples because of their slight tartness and it goes very well with the overall sweetness of the fritters.
+I also like that they hold their texture better and don’t get mushy after being fried.

-- You will need a few kitchen staples: flour, sugar, cinnamon, baking powder, milk and eggs.
+BATTER You will need a few kitchen staples to make the batter: flour, sugar, cinnamon, baking powder, milk, and eggs.

 Apple Fritters are delicious served warm, preferably within an hour from cooking or the same day.
 They will still taste good the next day, but won’t be as tender and fluffy.

-To make Apple Fritters even more fun and tasty, here are some serving options:
+To make Apple Fritters even more fun and tasty, try serving with one of these dippers!